Paid Family Leave Benefits and Payments FAQs

 Employees that fall within these exempt groups may not participate in SDI as an individual.
 Group participation is required.
 See the Information Sheet for Nonprofit and/or Public Entities (DE 231NP) (PDF) and the Information Sheet for Specialized Coverage (Elective Coverage for Exempt Workers) (DE 231SC) (PDF).

 No. PFL benefit information is available 24 hours a day, 7 days a week using the PFL Automated Telephone Information System.
 You will need a Personal Identification Number (PIN) to access your information.
 You create your PIN using the automated telephone system.

-Visit Debit Card for debit card benefit information and Bank of America contact information.
+Visit Debit Card for debit card benefit and contact information.

 No, we will not accept any documents directly from you related to court-ordered child support payments.
 All court orders to begin or end child support obligations are submitted to us through California Child Support Services.